 Current Craig Tribal Association IGAP Programs

-The Craig Tribal Association, along with (14) southeast Alaska Tribes, formed a partnership to monitor for Harmful Algal Blooms or HAB's.
+The Craig Tribal Association, along with (17) Alaska Tribes, formed a partnership to monitor for Harmful Algal Blooms or HAB's.
 The Southeast Alaska Tribal Toxins (SEATT) group works with NOAA to monitor specific types of phytoplankton that can carry toxins that have a potential to be consumed by shellfish and other resources.
 These toxins cause Paralytic shellfish poisoning (PSP), Amnesic shellfish poisoning (ASP), and Diarrhetic shellfish poisoning (DSP) in humans.
 The data collected will help NOAA and SEATT in establishing a HAB early warning system for researchers, shellfish growers, resource managers, and subsistence users in Southeast Alaska.
-Please visit www.seator.org for more information.
+Here are our recent results for the Craig area.